snowplow-incubator/snowplow-micro-examples/README.md

 Did all tests pass?
 Then confidently push your web app to production!

-Examples of how to apply [Snowplow Micro](https://github.com/snowplow-incubator/snowplow-micro) to popular build/test strategies.
+Examples of how to apply [Snowplow Micro][snowplow-micro] to popular build/test strategies.

-Current Snowplow Micro version: 1.0.0
+Current Snowplow Micro version: 1.2.1
-If you have been using a previous version of Snowplow Micro in your test suites, you can also read the [Upgrading Micro](https://github.com/snowplow-incubator/snowplow-micro-examples#6-upgrading-micro) section.
+If you have been using a previous version (v0.x) of Snowplow Micro in your test suites, you can also read the [Upgrading Micro](https://github.com/snowplow-incubator/snowplow-micro-examples#6-upgrading-micro) section.

 ## Table of Contents